MIFisheriesScience/MIFisheriesScience.github.io/_pages/6002Syllabus.md

     + How keeping data tidy helps with analysis
     + How to clean up untidy data in a reproducible, transparent way (especially using dplyr)
 * Familiarity with best practices in recording data in the field, and preventing loss between collection and analysis
-* Understand how to acquire and use data from databases

 ### Data management